dnarain-astro/docs/software/deploy-git-sync.md

     - **DAGs Directory:** The directory in your Git repository that hosts your DAGs.
 Specify the directory's path as relative to the repository's root directory.
 To use your root directory as your DAGs directory, specify this value as `./`.
 Other changes outside the DAGs directory in your Git repository must be deployed using `astro deploy`
     - **Rev**: The commit reference of the branch that you want to sync with your Deployment
     - **Ssh Key**: The SSH private key for your Git repository
-    - **Known Hosts**: The known_hosts for your Git provider, formatted as: `github.com <github_public_key>`.In order to generate github_public_key.Kindly refer Airflow production [guide](https://airflow.apache.org/docs/helm-chart/stable/production-guide.html#production-guide-knownhosts) for knownhosts.We need to make sure to generate ssh keys without passphrase,use same key type & add the public key in github settings section.
+    - **Known Hosts**: The known_hosts for your Git provider, formatted as: `github.com <github_public_key>`.In order to generate github_public_key kindly refer Airflow production [guide](https://airflow.apache.org/docs/helm-chart/stable/production-guide.html#production-guide-knownhosts) for knownhosts.We need to make sure to generate ssh keys without passphrase,use same key type & add the public key in github settings section.
     - **Ephemeral Storage Overwrite Gigabytes**: The storage limit for your Git repository.
 If your Git repo is larger than 2GB, we recommend setting this slider to your repo size + 1 Gi
     - **Sync Timeout**: The maximum amount of seconds allowed for a sync.
 We recommend increasing this value if your repo is larger than 1GB